hightechu/hightechu-discord-bot/GETTING_STARTED_TEAM_MEMBERS.md

 > Note: There can be more than one web developer, bot developer, and business member in each team.
 >
 > HighTechU Students can also assume more than one role.
-Feel free to expirement with different roles.
+Feel free to experiment with different roles.
 This is a learning experience!

 ## Support